 And I've managed to have a wonderful mix of former CPMF colleagues as well as San Antonio Symphony stalwarts on stage.
 You'll hear pianist Ryo Yanagitani, violist Ara Gregorian as well as cellist Lachezar Kostov in our first week.
 Our dear friend and program annotator Jeffrey Sykes is back along with husband and wife cellists Tony Ross and Beth Rapier, baritone Timothy Jones, as well as oboist Rung-Hui Lie, SAS's Eric Gratz, Sharon Kuster, John Carroll and Sherry Rubins.
 It is going to be a season of perfect vision and music on stage.
 I can't wait!

-In the meantime, if you want to slack your thirst for great chamber music, take a look at our Soirée Specials and our VIP Patron card.
-That card entitles you to THREE intimate house concerts PLUS gourmet food and convivial company.
-Click here for more information and an easy online way to make your purchase.
+In the meantime, if you want to slack your thirst for great chamber music, we still have the February 21 and April 10 Soirée Specials House Concerts you can enjoy.
+Click here for more information and an easy online way to make ticket purchases.

 P.s.
 Keep an eye out for this audio file icon and click away to enjoy some music